Lixnaw: St. Michael's Church

 St. Michael's Church is a Roman Catholic church designed by Irish architect J. J. McCarthy, but more Norman than Celtic in design, due to having to flank the nave with aisles that open off it through round-arched arcades.
 It has a modernised interior.

 Other local features

 St. Michael's Holy Well features a statue depicting St. Michael defeating Satan.
 Tonaknock Cross is an early high cross which is located approximately 6 km away.

 Transport

+The village is on the R557 road.

+Bus Éireann route 272 stops several times a day, every day, serving Listowel and Tralee.
+There is also an occasional Local Link service to nearby villages and townlands.

 Lixnaw railway station opened on 20 December 1880, closed for passenger traffic on 4 February 1963, closed for goods traffic on 2 December 1974 and finally closed altogether on 11 June 1983.

 Sport

 The local GAA club, Lixnaw GAA, have won the Kerry Senior Hurling Championship on nine occasions, most recently in 2018.
 Well-known Lixnaw players include Paul Galvin and Éamonn Fitzmaurice.